Land Rover Discovery Sport review - MPG, CO2 and running costs

 When the Discovery Sport first came out, it represented a big step upmarket over the Freelander it replaced.
 It took a further move in a premium direction in the 2019 round of updates, and that’s reflected in the price.
-Prices start from just under £32,000, while the range-topping R-Dynamic HSE is knocking on the door of £50,000.
+Prices start from just over £32,000, while the range-topping R-Dynamic HSE is comfortably over £50,000.
 On the plus side, you do get plenty of kit for your money.

-In 2019, Land Rover introduced mild hybrid setups to the range, with all but the manual D150 benefitting from the tech.
+In 2019, Land Rover introduced mild-hybrid setups to the range, with all but the manual D165 now benefitting from the tech.
 The 48-volt system recovers energy that would otherwise be wasted when decelerating, stores it in a compact lithium-ion battery below the front seats, and deploys up to 140Nm of torque under acceleration to reduce the load on the combustion engine.
 It works alongside a stop/start system that’s able to switch off the engine below 11mph – allowing a few extra metres of fuel-free coasting.
 Land Rover reckons that the system boosts fuel efficiency by seven percent.

 Despite this, the engines are still towards the thirstier side of the class.
-Based on the latest WLTP test structure, even the most efficient D150 achieves between 42mpg and 47.8mpg – depending on wheel size – and emits over 140g/km.
-The D180 achieves 40.4mpg and emits 150g/km, while the D240 is slightly thirstier, achieving 39.6mpg and 168g/km.
+Based on the latest WLTP test structure, the D165 manual with front-wheel drive achieves up to 44.4mpg – depending on wheel size – and emits from 167g/km.
+Add the MHEV tech, auto transmission and all-wheel drive and the numbers change to 42.2mpg and 175g/km The D200 achieves a maximum 41.2mpg and emits 180g/km.

 The petrols will be quite steep to run, given their fuel usage.
-The 240 petrol manages 30.5mpg at best in official tests and emits 182g/km, while the lesser 200 petrol improves on these figures by just a fraction of one mile per gallon and a couple of grammes of CO2.
+In official tests, the P250 petrol manages best economy of just 29.8mpg and emits 213g/km of CO2, while the P290 petrol improves on these figures by just a fraction at 30.2mpg and 211g/km.

-It’s good news for private buyers; our experts have calculated the Land Rover will hold on to between 41 and 51 per cent of its new value after three years.
-That’s roughly equivalent to the Jaguar F-Pace, BMW X3 and Audi Q5.
+It’s good news for private buyers; our experts have calculated the Land Rover will hold on to between 44 and 51% of its new value after three years and 36,000 miles.

 In this review